jamiegoodwin/blogwin/_jekyll/_drafts/boost-your-wifi-with-whole-home-signal-and-up-to-double-the-speed.md

 Once it’s plugged in, press the power button on the new router (red arrow; all the lights on the front should start flashing).

 > **Explanation for nerds:** LAN = Local Area Network.
 WAN = Wide Area Network (e.g. the Internet).
-Your ISP’s modem-router shares the Internet via WiFi (for now) and those 4 LAN ports.
+Your ISP’s modem-router shares the Internet via Wi-Fi (for now) and those 4 LAN ports.
 We’re using a LAN port to provide Internet to the new router, but so that the new router recognises it as the Internet we’re going into the WAN (Internet) port of the new router.
 >
 > The reason we need to go via your ISP’s device is that it’s a **modem** as well, meaning it gets the Internet via cable (Virgin) or a phone line (BT, Sky, TalkTalk, etc.).